 Project leadership gets PCI and SOX audits back on track

 Kalles Group stepped in to manage a global fashion retailer's PCI and SOX audits after their Compliance Manager left the company.
-Not only did Kalles Group ensure the audits were successfully completed, the team also improved reporting and organized requirements for managing these audits in the next fiscal year.
+Not only did Kalles Group ensure the audits were successfully completed, the team also improved reporting and organized requirements to start on the path from point-in-time audit to continuous compliance.

 In the midst of the client's annual Payment Card Industry (PCI) and Sarbanes-Oxley (SOX) audits, their Compliance Manager left the company.
 The PCI audit alone involved the coordination of more than 100 tasks across six separate teams, and both the internal and external SOX audits were also in progress.
 With deadlines approaching and the team thinly stretched, the client reached out to their trusted advisor, Kalles Group, for help organizing and completing the PCI audit.

 Kalles Group initially took on the PCI audit tasks, while other client team members primarily continued on the SOX audits.
 Kalles Group began with the client's existing task checklist, which had become unwieldy due to the volume of tasks and the method of organization.
 As a result, the client’s management teams were having a difficult time seeing where the PCI audit really stood.
 Kalles Group added features to the checklist to provide management with a summarized view of the project, including:

 - A graphical representation of overall task status

 - A team scorecard showing task counts by team/status and flagging overdue items

 - Autogenerated views of outstanding tasks for each team

 Kalles Group also redesigned the weekly project dashboard to be more easily maintainable and visually useful.
 Kalles Group adapted these PCI management tools to also accommodate SOX tasks to track SOX status more easily.